aimms/how-to/Articles/531/531-working-with-wonderful-webui-widgets.rst

 The distillation and bottling locations are owned, but the pipes and pumps between the locations are rented.

-Its network functioned well for years; usually demand could be met.
+Its network functioned well for years; usually, demand could be met.
 Lately, however, due to the corona crisis, the demand for oxygen tanks has significantly grown, and sometimes there is unmet demand.
 This is a painful and unexpected surprise to management.
 Unexpected because there is a significant surplus capacity at their distillation locations.